Quantum Entanglement as the Origin of the Gravitational Constant: Deriving the Planck Scale in the Selection-Stitch Model

 3

-physical quantum entanglement bonds (Bell pairs).
+strictly as quantum entanglement bonds (maximally entangled Bell pairs).

-from quantum information theory.
 We demonstrate that G

 N

-is not an independent pa-
+is not an independent physical parameter.
+By solving the Ryu-

-exact algebraic formula for G
+SSM, we derive the explicit algebraic formula for G

 N